CarlosGarciaSanchez19/fractol/README.md

    ./fractol BurningShip

 ## 🗒️ Notes 🗒️
-- For Julia fractals, the dynamic parameter adjustment works seamlessly with the mouse.
 - Higher precision may significantly increase computation time but allows detailed exploration.
 Notice that to explore the Burning ship fractal a precision equal to 0 (by default) is more than sufficient, however you can play with precision as you like.
 - Experiment with color frequency and colormaps to enhance visualization.